 Hello, I'm Dr. Mark Molckovsky, a family doctor who supports using technology and systems to improve primary care.
-I worked at an FQHC for three years before becoming the Director of Clinical Operations at Fold Health.
+I practice in State College, PA and help companies improve their benefits.
+I worked at an FQHC for four years before becoming the Director of Clinical Operations at Fold Health.

 My personal story is located here.